Practical Nursing | St. Clair College

 6. Act equitably and justly with clients and members of the healthcare team.

-7. Adapt to a variety of health care settings, using different leadership skills and styles as appropriate to each setting.
+7. Adapt to a variety of healthcare settings, using different leadership skills and styles as appropriate to each setting.

 8. Contribute to creating a healthy and safe work environment in a variety of healthcare settings.